foreverphoenix/the-phoenix-flavour/content/skyrim-se/appendix/faq.md

 > Some plugins in my load order are deactivated.
 Is that intended?

 No, this happens when renaming plugin extensions from ESL to ESP (in order to turn full ESLs into ESP-FE plugins).
 Make sure to check them again after renaming them.
 Eventually all plugins should be checked and active in your load order.

-> Is ENBoost a thing in Skyrim SE?

-No. Because of the 64bit upgrade, Skyrim SE is able to allocate more RAM for itself which is essentially what ENBoost used to do for Classic Skyrim.
-The current ENB binaries for SE contain no ENBoost features.

-> Can I play with a controller instead of mouse and keyboard?

-Yep, it's as easy as connecting a controller.
-The only potential issue would be lack of bindable hotkeys for mods.

 > Why don't all Classic Skyrim mods that included meshes have CAO instructions?